Galleria mellonella: In research

 The waxworms of the greater wax moth have been shown to be an excellent model organism for in vivo toxicology and pathogenicity testing, replacing the use of small mammals in such experiments.
 The larvae are also well-suited models for studying the innate immune system.
 In genetics, they can be used to study inherited sterility (cellular and humoral immunity are part of acquired immunity, which is only in vertebrates.
 Insects only have innate immunity).

 Experiments with infected waxworms support the hypothesis that the bacterial stilbenoid 3,5-Dihydroxy-4-isopropyl-trans-stilbene has antibiotic properties that help minimize competition from other microorganisms and prevents the putrefaction of the insect cadaver infected by the entomopathogenic nematode Heterorhabditis, itself host for the Photorhabdus bacterium.

 Galleria mellonella is reported to be capable of hearing ultrasonic frequencies approaching 300 kHz, possibly the highest frequency sensitivity of any animal.

 In 2017 it was shown that the larvae could degrade polyethylene.
-Recent research by Dr. Federica Bertocchini has shown that enzymes contained in the greater wax moth larvae's saliva can oxidize and depolymerize polyethylene at room temperature and neutral pH within hours.
+Recent research by Federica Bertocchini has shown that enzymes contained in the greater wax moth larvae's saliva can oxidize and depolymerize polyethylene at room temperature and neutral pH within hours.

 Polyethylene is one of the most difficult plastics to break down.
 Investigations underway to determine if these enzymes can be used to biodegrade plastic waste.

 Another closely related species of waxworm, Plodia interpunctella, has been the subject of research which isolated two strains of bacteria from its gut, Enterobacter asburiae and Bacillus species which have been demonstrated as capable of growing on and decomposing polyethylene plastic in a laboratory setting.